-There were no unrecognized tax benefits at December 31, 2013, 2012, or 2011 that, if recognized, would affect the Company's effective tax rate.
+There were no unrecognized tax benefits at December 31, 2014, 2013 and 2012, that if recognized, would affect the Company's effective tax rate.
+The Company did not have any unrecognized tax benefits at December 31, 2014, 2013, or 2012.

 The Company recognizes interest expense related to unrecognized tax benefits in tax expense, net of Federal income tax.
-There were no accrued interest and penalties recognized in the Company's consolidated statements of comprehensive income for the years ended December 31, 2013, 2012 and 2011.
-During the years ended December 31, 2013, 2012 and 2011 there was no interest related to unrecognized tax expense in the consolidated statements of comprehensive income.
+There were no accrued interest and penalties recognized in the Company's consolidated statements of comprehensive income for the years ended December 31, 2014, 2013 and 2012.
+During the years ended December 31, 2014, 2013 and 2012 there was no interest related to unrecognized tax expense in the consolidated statements of comprehensive income.
 The Company has no penalties included in calculating its provision for income taxes.
-All tax liabilities are payable to the Internal Revenue Service.
+All tax liabilities are payable to the Internal Revenue Service ("IRS") and various state and local taxing agencies.